pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-10-06-yogurt-choc.markdown

 - chopped
 Description: Plain nonfat greek yogurt combined with whey protein powder makes a protein packed bowl to start your day off right.
 I've made 4 different variations of yogurt bowls that you can easily prep the night before for an easy breakfast.
 We have <a href="yogurt-pbj">PB&J</a>, <a href="yogurt-apple">Apple Pie</a>, Chocolate, and <a href="yogurt-banana">PB Banana</a> for you to enjoy
 Instructions:
-- Mix all ingredients together in a bowl, cover, and refrigerate overnight<br><br>
+- Mix all ingredients together in a bowl, top with chopped chocolate, cover, and refrigerate overnight<br><br>

 - For the other flavors and their nutrition facts, check out the links below:<br>
     <ul><li><a href="yogurt-pbj">Peanut Butter & Jelly Yogurt Bowl</a></li>